Was Oswald an Expert Marksman?

 Unfortunately, the rifle which Marina Oswald had apparently watched her husband clean early in January 1963 did not come into his possession until more than two months later, toward the end of March (Warren Report, p.119).

-Informed of this discrepancy, she changed her story again:
+When she became aware of this discrepancy, she changed her story again:

 She advised she had been mistaken on February 17, 1964, when she said she had recalled OSWALD cleaning his rifle at Neely Street, at which time he made the statement that he had been practicing. … On the other occasions of his cleaning the rifle … he did not say he had been practicing.
 MARINA deduced that he might have been practicing with the rifle.